Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-2/README.md

 Since CVaR represents the mean of the losses above the VaR, it is a more conservative estimate for the solvency capital.
 Additionally, CVaR is more commonly used in practice for insurance solvency requirements and consequently it will be used.

 Based on the different emissions scenarios, we get various estimates as to what this solvency capital could be.
 Since this report does not explore the likelihood of any of these scenarios, we will assume a solvency capital figure that is the equal weighted average of these four scenarios.
-Hence our final 5-year solvency capital that we recommend for the program is Ꝕ10,486 m.
+Hence our final 5-year solvency capital that we recommend for the program is **Ꝕ10,486 m**.

 ### **Voluntary Costs vs Emergency Displacement Costs**